avneetsingh36/kaizenOS/README.md

   ```

 #### Add Your API Key
-Before running the project, you need to add your API key in the viewModel.
+Before running the project, you need to add your API key in the ```ViewModel.swift```.
 Locate the view model file and insert your API key as instructed in the code comments.

 #### Run the Project
 Open the ```.xcworkspace``` file in Xcode, select your target device or simulator, and run the project.